-Arrhythmias can be caused by multiple factors.
-It may be congenital (present at birth) or the result of environmental factors, such as emotional or mental stress.
-Lifestyle choices such as smoking, drinking, and use of nicotine or illegal drugs can also increase a person’s chances of developing an arrhythmia.
-Or it may be connected to another condition such as coronary artery disease, heart disease, or diabetes.
+An arrhythmia can be caused by many things.
+It may be congenital (present at birth).
+It may be the result of environmental factors, such as emotional or mental stress.
+Lifestyle choices such as smoking, drinking, and use of illegal drugs increase your chances of developing an arrhythmia.
+Arrhythmia may be caused by another condition, such as coronary artery disease, congestive heart failure, or diabetes.

 - What causes your arrhythmia?
 Is it brought on by an external factor such as stress or smoking?
-Or the result of another disease?
+Or is it the result of another disease?

-- where in your heart the arrhythmia begins
+- Where in your heart does the arrhythmia begin?

-- if your heart beats too fast, too slow, or irregularly
+- Does your heart beat too fast, too slow, or irregularly?

 Adopt a Healthy Lifestyle

 Nicotine and caffeine are stimulants that may cause an increased heart rate.
 The same goes for some over-the-counter medicines and illegal drugs.
-Alcohol may slow down your heart rate.
+Alcohol may also affect your heart rate.
 Avoiding these and eventually cutting them out of your life altogether may reduce symptoms and episodes of arrhythmia.
-It will also reduce your chances of dealing with health issues such as heart disease and cancer in the future.
+It will also reduce your chances of dealing with health issues, such as heart disease and cancer, in the future.

 Have a Plan of Action

-If your arrhythmia or symptoms need medical attention—remember, many arrhythmias go undetected and often don’t have any symptoms—you should have a reaction plan designed for your specific needs.
-This may mean taking medication immediately, as soon as you begin feeling symptoms, or using a well-rehearsed exercise or maneuver to help get your heart back into rhythm.
-Work these out with your doctor to ensure you are giving yourself the best opportunity to recover from the symptoms in a healthy way.
+If your arrhythmia or symptoms need medical attention, you should have a reaction plan designed for your specific needs.
+This may mean taking medication as soon as you begin feeling symptoms, or using a well-rehearsed exercise or maneuver to help get your heart back into rhythm.
+Work with your doctor to ensure you are giving yourself the best opportunity to recover from the symptoms in a healthy way.

 Try Omega-3 Fatty Acids

 There is good evidence that most Americans do not ingest enough omega-3 fatty acids.
-These have been shown to reduce pro-arrhthymic events in the heart and to reduce the risk of sudden cardiac death.
-People with no existing heart disease can take 500 mg per day to reduce the risk of fatal arrhythmia, while people with underlying heart disease should take 1000mg of omega-3 fatty acids are found in cold-water, fatty fish such as salmon, mackerel, sardines, and herring.
-The American Heart Association (AHA) recommends eating two large meals of fatty fish per week, but most people can more easily obtain appropriate intake by taking a nutritional supplement (such as fish oil).
+These have been shown to reduce events in the heart that lead to arrhythmia, and to reduce the risk of sudden cardiac death.

+Omega-3 fatty acids are found in cold-water, fatty fish such as salmon, mackerel, sardines, and herring.
+The American Heart Association (AHA) recommends eating two large meals of fatty fish per week.
+Most people can more easily obtain appropriate intake by taking a nutritional supplement (such as fish oil).